fritzmusic/fritzmusic/README.md

 - 👋 Hi, I’m @fritzmusic
 - 👀 I’m interested in not running into errors all the time spending all my time chasing error gordian-knot logic
 - 🌱 I’m currently learning python and playing with graphical screensavers.
-- 💞️ I’m looking to find the laest resistive path to success in my development endeavours.
+- 💞️ I’m looking to find the latest resistive path to success in my development endeavours.

 <!---